-- Subscribing customers respond by engaging with your content and clicking over to your online store.
+- Subscribers respond by engaging with your content and going to your online store.

-- Cost – When compared to other marketing channels like paid social or Google PPC ads, running an email marketing campaign is one of the cheapest options.
+- Cost – When compared to other marketing channels like Facebook Marketing or Google PPC ads, running an email marketing campaign is one of the cheapest options.

 - Engagement – Sending emails to customers that have voluntarily joined your list means sending targeted messages to people interested in your brand and products.
 This leads to higher engagement.

-- Reach – with email marketing you can reach hundreds, even thousands of people just by clicking “Send”.
-You’re only limited by the size of your email list.
+- Reach – Email marketing lets you reach hundreds, even thousands, of people just by clicking “Send”.
+You’re only limited by the size of your email list!

 - Sales – Since you know your subscribers are already interested, they’re more likely to buy if you send the right message.

 - Ease of Launch – There are lots of user-friendly tools and platforms that can help you design and build an email marketing campaign without coding experience.